ajeyprasand/Daily-Seller/README.md

 # To Run:
 1. Clone the repo
-2. Run the Main program (Make sure to keep all the script files in same directory)
+2. Run the Main program using any python compiler (Make sure to keep all the script files in same directory)

 # Happy Shopping !!!